Robbie “Gade” Polomsky is on his way to a possible world record, and what a long, strange trip it’s been.

 He also worked two decades as a concert and festival promoter.
 He says he is making up for those years of not performing by extensively playing now.
 Over the weekend, he played seven shows in three days.

 Gade’s streak began Feb.
 4, 2020.
 After venues shut down in March, Gade played his guitar on the Tahoe City Coast Guard pier and had an epiphany.
-“Somebody on a kayak rolled up a bill and tossed it on the pier and I thought with my skills and extensive repertoire, I could be one of the best buskers in the world,” he said.
+“Somebody on a kayak rolled up a bill and tossed it on the pier and at that moment I realized that I could probably make a living playing solo acoustic guitar,” he said.

 The consecutive-gig enterprise as a solo acoustic performer was spurred by adversity.
 A lifelong skier, Gade damaged his feet by wearing possibly ill-fitting ski boots.
 He had several joint-fusion surgeries and in 2016 one of them went wrong.
 Gade will never ski or run again, however, his recovery period provided time to practice guitar all day.